adithya-s-k/marker-api/README.md

 ## Usage

-To document the API endpoint `/convert` in your README.md file, you can use Markdown syntax to provide clear and concise information about how to use it.
-Here's how you could structure it:

----

-## Convert PDF to Markdown API Endpoint

-### Description
-This API endpoint allows you to convert a PDF file to Markdown format.
-Optionally, it can also extract images from the PDF.

 ### Endpoint

 - **URL:** `/convert`
 - **Method:** `POST`

 ### Request

 - **Body Parameters:**
   - `pdf_file`: The PDF file to be converted.
 (Type: File)
   - `extract_images` (Optional): Specify whether to extract images from the PDF.
 Default is `true`.
 (Type: Boolean)

 ### Response

 - **Success Response:**
   - **Code:** 200 OK
   - **Content:** JSON containing the converted Markdown text, metadata, and optionally extracted image data.

     ```json
     {
         "markdown": "Converted Markdown text...",